-With this method, you will install Kurento Media Server from the native Ubuntu package repositories made available by the Kurento project.
-KMS has explicit support for two Long-Term Support (LTS) versions of Ubuntu: Ubuntu 16.04 (Xenial) and Ubuntu 18.04 (Bionic) (64-bits only).
+With this method, you will install Kurento Media Server from the native Ubuntu packages build by us.
+Kurento officially supports two Long-Term Support (LTS) versions of Ubuntu: Ubuntu 16.04 (Xenial) and Ubuntu 18.04 (Bionic) (64-bits x86 only).